-Four Joint Collaborative Committees (JCCs)— General Practice Services (GPSC), Specialist Services (SSC), Shared Care (SCC) and the Joint Standing Committee on Rural Issues (JSC)— were created to support this shared goal, with funds allocated to the committees from the Physician Master Agreement (PMA) — an agreement negotiated between Doctors of BC and the BC government.
+The four JCCs are: Family Practice Services Committee (FPSC), Specialist Services Committee (SSC), Shared Care Committee (SCC) and the Joint Standing Committee on Rural Issues (JSC)— were created to support this shared goal, with funds allocated to the committees from the Physician Master Agreement (PMA) — an agreement negotiated between Doctors of BC and the BC government.

 This approach, a first of its kind in Canada, brings together doctors, government, health authorities, patients, families, and other stakeholders to work collaboratively for system change.
 All work is grounded on the principles of quality improvement (QI) methodologies of the Institute of Healthcare Improvement, and framed around the Triple Aim.

-Although each of the JCCs has its own distinct mandate, the committees work to align and integrate efforts to improve care regionally and provincially.
+Each of the JCCs has its own distinct mandate and work to align and integrate efforts to improve care regionally and provincially.
 They also support physicians in developing leadership skills so they can get involved to make a difference.

 How Far We’ve Come